tomedegroot/study-material/linux+LPICLevel1Exam1/linuxDiskAndUserQuotas.md

 ##quota

-You may need to install `quota` first if it is not installed by default:
+You need to have the packages `quota` and `quotatools` installed.
+Mostly installed by default.

 `yum install quota`